jmeyers91/text-minesweeper/README.md

 textsweeper 10 20 30
 ```

-Use the WASD keys to move, space to reveal cells, and enter to restart.
+Use the arrow keys or WASD to move, space to reveal cells, enter to restart, and Q or ctrl-c to quit.

 ## Develop